-Am I Ready To Vote?
+Am I Ready To Vote in School Board Elections?

 Click through the buttons below to learn more:

-- A citizen of the United States;
+- Be a citizen of the United States and the State of Delaware.

-We must bring one of the following forms of ID:
+Voters must bring one of the following forms of ID:

 - State-issued photo ID